-Prerequisite: Acceptance into the BA Elementary Education Program and successful completion of EDU courses EDU 345 378 personal philosophy about teaching writing, participate in activities that develop their own writing and practice, record and acquire a variety of techniques and methods for teaching and assessing limited-English-proficient K-8 students in Navajo Nation schools.
+Prerequisite: Acceptance into the BA Elementary Education Program and successful completion of EDU courses EDU 345 - 378.

+In this course, pre-service teachers will develop their own personal philosophy about teaching writing, participate in activities that develop their own writing and practice, record and acquire a variety of techniques and methods for teaching and assessing limited- English-proficient K-8 students in Navajo Nation schools.
 They will gain facility with the writing process, six-trait writing instruction and assessment, writing portfolios, a variety of assessment methods, and a variety of options for publishing student writing.
 Pre-service teachers will experience the importance of integrating writing across the content areas as a tool for learning and as a subject of study.